jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-20-fatigue-general-concepts.md

         2. Cracks would be inhibited by the oxide layer.
         3. Similar to carburizing the surface (oxidizing).
 18. Definitions
-    1. First #fatigue specimens were in bending, which was found different from uniaxial tension specimens, even if identical materials.
+    1. First #fatigue specimens were in #bending, which was found different from uniaxial tension specimens, even if identical materials.
-    2. When in bending, only half the material experiences tension (either above/below the neutral axis)
+    2. When in #bending, only half the material experiences tension (either above/below the neutral axis)
     3. Furthermore, the maximum stress (moving radially from the neutral axis) is at the surface: almost no volume to allow failure.
 19. #crack-propagation-rate
     1. Use $K_{ic} = \sigma\sqrt{\pi a}Y$ (stress intensity factor) for elastic materials.
     2. If $a$ increases, $K_{ic}$ increases.
 Long-crack growth if plotted $\frac{da}{dN}|_{K_{ic}}$.
     3. Slopes are equivalent at the same crack length, but displaced by stress onto microstructure of material.
-    4. MFH's MSF model moves up from strain-like at the lower length scale to stress-like at the higher length scale, which people do not like.
+    4.  #Mark-F-Horstemeyer [MSF](lesson-19-multi-stage-fatigue-msf.md) model moves up from strain-like at the lower length scale to stress-like at the higher length scale, which people do not like.
 20. $\frac{da}{dN} = A(\Delta K)^{m}, \Delta K = K_{max} - K_{min}$.
 21. #crack-propagation-rate
     1. Use a math trick with "log" to bring down from an exponential equation.